TSEyifei/tseyifeizhang.github.io/_pages/miscellaneous.md

 author_profile: true
 ---

-I really love travelling a lot, meeting different people and enjoying different culture.
+I really love travelling, meeting different people and enjoying different culture.
 I really love travelling with my parents.

 I visited Tokyo with my parents in 2018.
 Tokyo is the No. 1 place I would like to re-visit!
 Yes, below are my parents and I (really loving them).